bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch3-3-2">3.3.2 Activity - Applying pseudo classes</h3>
 <!------------------------------------------------------------------------------------------------>

-Now it\'s your turn to try out some pseudo classes.
+Now it&#39;s your turn to try out some pseudo classes.
 Here is a Web page (see the CodePen [Practice with Pseudoclasses](https://codepen.io/techie4good/pen/rraNJr/)) and the CSS code:

 <details>
   <summary>CSS code list!</summary>